 HAProxy is very famous for the level of details it provides on the traffic it processes.
 There are two main features: the statistic dashboard and the logs.

-You can enable an HTML statistics page within HAProxy and HAProxy Enterprise Edition, which comes as a set of tabular data with many metrics for each
+You can enable an HTML statistics page within HAProxy and HAProxy Enterprise, which comes as a set of tabular data with many metrics for each

 server and frontend

 bind line.
-The image below shows an example of the HAProxy Enterprise Edition Real Time dashboard:
+The image below shows an example of the HAProxy Enterprise Real Time dashboard:

 This data is also available by querying the HAProxy Runtime API.
 JSON (within the Runtime API) and CSV (within both the dashboard and the Runtime API) are also available for easy integration with third party tools like Prometheus, Grafana, and SNMP.
 The image below shows an integration of HAProxy with Grafana, via the Prometheus exporter: